 A practicum team ("p-team") is a group of clinical students and a supervising faculty member who work together for the academic year to provide outpatient psychological services.
 Usually there are students from all year levels on each team to provide a balance of experience and perspectives, and to allow junior students to learn from interactions with and peer supervision from more advanced students.
-Students begin seeing client at the PSC during their second year, conducting intakes and serving as primary therapists or co-therapists for individual, couples, family, and/or group clients.
-The typical time involvement is about 6-10 hours per week, including 3-5 weekly clients, supervision, report/note-writing, and observing other therapists on the team.
+Students begin seeing 1-2 clients at the PSC during summer at the end of their first year (Psy 720, Introduction to Clinical Practicum), conducting intakes and serving as primary therapists or co-therapists for individual, couples, family, and/or group clients.
+Subsequent semesters students enroll in additional practicum courses to denote their continued involvement seeing clients at the PSC, and the caseload is increased at supervisor discretion.
+The typical time involvement is about 6-10 hours per week, including 3-4 client hours per week (eg, 3-4 weekly clients, or more if biweekly), supervision, report/note-writing, and observing other therapists on the team.
 As students become more advanced in their clinical skills, they are expected to take on more of a leadership role within the team, not only being a direct service provider but through peer supervision or informally as co-supervisor with the faculty member.